 Until recently, individual cells' lives have remained a secret, hidden from view in genomics and other “omics” techniques that look at bulk measurements.
 As a result, the unique signals in single cells get averaged out by larger signals shared by most cells.

 However, the rise of single-cell “omics” techniques has uncovered the complex cellular heterogeneity that underlies many biological processes and disease states.
-The first single-cell analysis methods, flow cytometry and fluorescence-activated cell sorting (FACS), have enabled researchers to track multiple protein biomarkers and rare subsets of cells with powerful impacts on immunological systems, tumor microenvironments, and hematopoietic stem cell populations.1
+The first single-cell analysis methods, flow cytometry and fluorescence-activated cell sorting (FACS) have enabled researchers to track multiple protein biomarkers and rare subsets of cells with powerful impacts on immunological systems, tumor microenvironments, and hematopoietic stem cell populations.1

 Single-cell genomics, transcriptomics, epigenomics, and proteomics take it one step further, revealing a greater breadth of information and deeper insights into biology's heterogeneity.

+With the maturity of the single-cell field, the empowering rise of third-generation sequencing technologies, and the ability to integrate datasets for powerful single-cell multi-omics analysis, these techniques are uniquely positioned to accelerate the characterization and development of novel cell and gene therapies.
 For instance, measuring viral transduction rates, on-target editing efficiency, or zygosity is necessary for comprehensive genome-level characterization of a candidate therapeutic.
 Yet, this data is hidden when using bulk sequencing methods.
 There are also essential post-treatment questions – such as the consequences of in vivo editing or transgene expression and the monitoring of CAR-T cell dynamics and efficacy over time – that can only be answered using single-cell methods.1

-Single-Cell Analysis: The Different Methods and Applications in Cell and Gene Therapy
+Single-Cell Analysis: The Different Methods and Applications in Cell and Gene Therapy Biomanufacturing

 Discovering what single cells are capable of concerning a biological process or disease can be done with a broad range of single-cell platforms and techniques.
-Below, we discuss the most popular methods and how they interrogate current knowledge gaps in disease pathology or cell and gene therapy discovery, development, and manufacturing.
+Below, we discuss the most popular methods and how they interrogate current knowledge gaps in disease pathology or cell and gene therapy discovery, development, and biomanufacturing.

 Single-cell genomics